IBM/aspera-cli/README.erb.md

 ## <a name="ruby"></a>Ruby

-A ruby interpreter is required to run the tool or to use the gem.
-It is also required to have privilege to install gems.
+A ruby interpreter is required to run the tool or to use the gem and tool.
+It is required to have privilege to install gems.

-Ruby 2.5+ is prefered, but it should also work with 2.0+.
+Ruby 2.5+ is prefered, but it should also work with 2.1+.
+Any type of Ruby installation can be used.

 Refer to the following sections for a proposed method for specific operating systems.
-(Or use your preferred method to install Ruby)

 ### macOS